Wigner phase space distribution as a wave function: Introduction

 In his seminal work \cite{Wigner1932}, Wigner defined the combined distribution of the quantum particle's coordinate and momentum in terms of the wave function.
-Since then, this function, bearing his name, plays a paramount role in the phase space formulation of quantum mechanics \cite{Zachos2005}, is a standard tool for establishing the quantum-to-classical interface \cite{Zurek2001, Bolivar2004, Haroche2006}, and has a broad range of applications in optics and signal processing \cite{Dragoman2005}.
+Since then, the Wigner function has played a paramount role in the phase space formulation of quantum mechanics \cite{Bolivar2004, Zachos2005, Curtright2011}, is a standard tool for establishing the quantum-to-classical interface \cite{Zurek2001, Bolivar2004, dragoman2004quantum, Haroche2006}, and has a broad range of applications in optics and signal processing \cite{Cohen1989, Dragoman2005} as well as quantum computing \cite{Miquel2002a, Galvao2005, Cormick2006, Ferrie2009a, Veitch2012a, Mari2012, Veitch2013}.
 Techniques for the experimental measurement of the Wigner function are also developed \cite{Kurtsiefer1997, Haroche2006, Ourjoumtsev2007, Deleglise2008}.
 Despite its ubiquity, the Wigner function is haunted by the obscure feature of possibly being negative.
-Wigner \cite{O'Connell1981} upgraded this peculiarity to a mystery by demonstrating that his function is the only one satisfying a reasonable set of axioms for a joint probability distribution.
-Subsequently, the Wigner function's negativity motivated the development of a mathematical framework for handling negative probabilities \cite{Muckenheim1986, Landsberg1987}.
-Moreover, it is widely believed that the presence of negative regions in the Wigner distribution is an authentic sign of quantum character.
-Even though doubts were cast on the validity of such an interpretation \cite{Bracken2004, Man'ko2004, Ferrie2011}, the implications of the negativity has remained unclear.
+Wigner \cite{O'Connell1981} demonstrated that his function is the only one satisfying a reasonable set of axioms for a joint probability distribution.
+This feature of the Wigner function has been a subject of numerous interpretations \cite{Bracken2004, Man'ko2004, Ferrie2009a, Ferrie2011}, including the development of a mathematical framework for handling negative probabilities \cite{Muckenheim1986, Landsberg1987}.
+The Wigner function's negativity was also associated with the exponential speedup in quantum computation \cite{Veitch2012a, Veitch2013}.

-In this Letter we clarify the origin of the negativity by advocating the following interpretation: The Wigner function is a probability amplitude for a quantum particle to be at a certain point of the classical phase space, i.e., the Wigner function is a wave function analogous to the Koopman von-Neumann (KvN) wave function of a classical particle.
+In this paper we provide insight into the negativity by advocating the following interpretation: The Wigner function is a probability amplitude for a quantum particle to be at a certain point of the classical phase space, i.e., the Wigner function is a wave function analogous to the Koopman von-Neumann (KvN) wave function of a classical particle.

+The remainder of the paper is organized as follows: The necessary background on the KvN classical mechanics and operational dynamical modeling \cite{Bondar2011c} is reviewed in Sec. \ref{Sec:Background_ODM}.
+The basic equations, on which our interpretation rests, are derived in Secs. \ref{Sec:Derivation_Hilber_phase_space}-\ref{Sec:Hilbert_phase_space_realization}.
+A connection between these equations and quantum mechanics in phase space is established in Sec. \ref{Sec:Commenst_on_phase_space_formalizm}.
+Conclusions are drawn in Sec. \ref{Sec:Conclusions}.